6th Annual Billington Cybersecurity Summit 2015.

 The panel wrapped up with a discussion of why (as the questioner put it) has the cyber insurance market failed to flourish?
 Daniel thought the basic cause was the continuing lack of actuarial data on risk and response.
 The NIST Framework will help the cyber insurance market, but we're still building the risk information base.
 Hayden expressed the view that governments should act as second insurers until the private sector market gets on its feet.

-Speaking for the Victims, with a Look Back and a Look Ahead
+Speaking for the victims of cyber attack, with a look back and a look ahead.

 Kevin Mandia (FireEye President) delivered the day's second keynote.
 He promised to speak for the victims of cyber attack—themselves too often misunderstood—reviewing the recent past and looking to the future.